 Number of persons unemployed as a percent of the labor force.
-Source: Bureau of Labor Statistics - Local Area Unemployment Statistics (LAUS), 2021.
+Source: Bureau of Labor Statistics - Local Area Unemployment Statistics (LAUS), 2022.
+During the Great Recession, local communities faced rising unemployment, but the COVID-19 pandemic hit even harder, with the rate peaking at 14.7 percent.
+It underscored the urgent need for recovery and the profound impact on local economies.